ivan-khvostishkov/backup-profiler-bin/README.md

 - **Mixed presentation**: Files and folders sorted together by actual storage impact

 This approach is more efficient than traditional tree-view disk cleaners because it prioritizes storage impact over file system structure, allowing you to quickly identify and clean the biggest space consumers.

+## Workflow

+1. **Start from the top** - Open profile in inspect mode, beginning with largest storage consumers
+2. **Make decisions** for each path prefix:
+   - **Important** - Mark as reviewed (acknowledged)
+   - **Unimportant** - Mark as reviewed for potential cleanup/exclusion
+   - **Uncertain** - Press Enter to dive deeper into the folder for detailed analysis
+3. **Navigate efficiently** - Use 'n' to jump to next unreviewed item
+4. **Target 90-95% coverage** - Focus on reviewing until 90-95% of total storage is analyzed
+5. **Create exclusion lists** - Use reviewed data to form backup exclusion rules or deletion candidates
+6. **Generate inventory** - At completion, you have a virtual assets inventory list (profile-ack.txt) documenting all reviewed storage, similar to enterprise inventorization processes

+### Why This Approach Works

+**Pareto Principle in Action**: Like enterprise inventory management, this method focuses on the most valuable items first.
+Starting with the most valuable items is a best practice in inventory counts, helping ensure accuracy and reduce risk for the most impactful components.
+The top 10% of files typically represent 80-90% of storage impact.

+**Diminishing Returns**: Moving down the list increases effort (more files to review) while decreasing value (smaller file sizes).
+The remaining 10% "long tail" has minimal impact on backup size and cleanup benefits.
+You can stop reviewing when you feel you've covered enough - typically at 90-95% - and still achieve optimal cost-benefit ratio for your cleanup efforts.

+**Maximum Impact, Minimum Effort**: By reviewing from largest to smallest, you achieve the biggest storage optimization with the least time investment.
+This delivers the best price-performance ratio - maximum storage savings for minimum review time.
+Even if you don't review the final 10%, you've already covered 90% of the storage impact - the most critical portion for backup optimization and space management.